codex-academy/codeX_Feb2015Intro/README.md

 > This task requires HTML, CSS & Javascript

-In a file called task4.html create a html page:
+Using seperate file fon html, css & javascript called task4.html, task4.css & task4.js create a web page:

 * that displays a green square that is 300px by 300px with a black border that is 5px thick.
 * add one button under the square one with text 'Make red'